alex-backend-dev/alex-backend-dev/README.md

 - 👋 Hi, I’m @alex-backend-dev
 - 👀 I’m interested in learning C# and involving into .NET platform
-- 🌱 I’m currently learning C# with ISsoft
+- 🌱 I’m currently learning C# and Java with ISsoft
 - 📫 How to reach me https://www.linkedin.com/in/alexulyanitskiy/